tsuchim/pfizer-vaccine-5G-IP/README.md

 # pfizer-vaccine-5G-IP
-Yet another IP protocol library on 5G network of Pfizer vaccines
+This library is an yet another IP layer library on 5G network of Pfizer vaccines.